omiranda/fconn_anova/docs/intro/intro.md

 **fconn anova** is a package designed to identify differences in functional connectivity between groups using a **repeated measures anova**.
 By default, the package uses all the data to test for differences in connectivity for groups, groups and networks and connections.
 Then, it creates post-hoc tables.
-This package also does a **plan B** test, where a repeated measures anova test is run for each functional network pair.
+This package also does a **plan B** test, where a series of repeated measures anova are run for each functional network pair.

 **It works in cross-sectional and longitudinal samples**.
 As a prerrequisite, you need to have connectivity matrices where the Regions of Interest (ROIs) can be grouped into different functional networks, such as [Gordon](https://pubmed.ncbi.nlm.nih.gov/25316338/).